 Q3: Is there a specified site or area for the project?
 Is there a scale limit, size limit or particular program?

-A: Participants are free to decide about the location of the project, its scale, size and program.
+A: The participants are free to decide the project’s location, scale, size, and program.

 A: Video formats will not be accepted.
 Please check the Competition Brief which contains a list of three required elements of submissions.

 Q5: After the submission of designs for the competition, what rights does the organizer have over it?
 Are the rights only limited to reproducing digital submission, or will the organizer hold the copyright for design/concept/idea enabling them to further put the design in production/commercial application?

 A: An excerpt from the Guidelines of the competition: “Participants retain their full moral rights to the submitted projects and grant a free license to the organizer in order to allow the promotion of the results.
 The organizer is obliged to include the authors’ names each time it uses the license.
 The license has no time or territorial restrictions and can be used in the following fields: (1) public display, presentation, reproduction, and making the work available to the public; (2) making copies of the work (printing, reprographic, magnetic recording, digital techniques); and (3) using the work and its fragments for the awards’, participants’, and organizer’s promotion.
 The organizer cannot modify the submitted projects in any way without their authors’ consent.”